github/docs/content/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-cloud-providers.md

 If your cloud provider has created an official action for using OIDC with {% data variables.product.prodname_actions %}, it will allow you to easily exchange the OIDC token for an access token.
 You can then update your workflows to use this token when accessing cloud resources.

+For example, Alibaba Cloud created [`aliyun/configure-aliyun-credentials-action`](https://github.com/aliyun/configure-aliyun-credentials-action) to integrate with using OIDC with {% data variables.product.prodname_dotcom %}.

 ## Using custom actions

 If your cloud provider doesn't have an official action, or if you prefer to create custom scripts, you can manually request the JSON Web Token (JWT) from {% data variables.product.prodname_dotcom %}'s OIDC provider.